Upstairs, Downstairs (1971 TV series): Production

 Herne Bay features in series three, episode thirteen "The Sudden Storm", when the staff take a day out to the seaside.

+The show featured the song "What Are We Going to Do with Uncle Arthur?", written by Alexander Faris and Alfred Shaughnessy.
+Faris had also written the instrumental theme tune for the series.
+The song is a mildly bawdy music hall number performed by the character Sarah Moffat.
+Her performance of the song in the episode "For Love of Love" draws the interest of James Bellamy, leading to a dramatic subplot within the ongoing story of the Bellamys.
+A lively instrumental version of the song was played over the closing credits of each programme in the series.

 Awards

 Upstairs, Downstairs was nominated for and won many national and international awards, winning two BAFTA awards, two Royal Television Society awards, three Writers Guild Awards, eight Emmys, and a Golden Globe.
 It was nominated for a further seven BAFTAs, nine Emmys and four Golden Globes.
 It was nominated for the BAFTA Television Award for Best Drama Series in 1972, 1973, 1975, and 1976, winning in 1972 and 1974.
-Pauline Collins was nominated for Best Actress in 1973 for her portrayal of Sarah Moffat and Gordon Jackson was nominated for Best Actor for playing Mr. Hudson in 1975.
+Pauline Collins was nominated for Best Actress in 1973 for her portrayal of Sarah Moffat, and Gordon Jackson was nominated for Best Actor for playing Mr. Hudson in 1975.

-In the United States, Upstairs, Downstairs was honoured for both the Primetime Emmy Awards and the Golden Globe Awards.
+In the United States, Upstairs, Downstairs was honoured with both the Primetime Emmy Awards and the Golden Globe Awards.
 In 1974, 1975, and 1977 it won the Primetime Emmy Award for Outstanding Drama Series.
 In 1975, Jean Marsh won the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series, and Bill Bain won the Primetime Emmy Award for Outstanding Directing for a Drama Series.
 The following year, it won for Outstanding Limited Series, and Gordon Jackson won for Outstanding Single Performance by a Supporting Actor in Comedy or Drama Series, and Angela Baddeley was nominated for Outstanding Continuing Performance by a Supporting Actress in a Drama Series.
 In 1977, Jacqueline Tong was nominated for Outstanding Continuing Performance by a Supporting Actress in a Drama Series.
-For the Golden Globes, Upstairs, Downstairs won the Golden Globe Award for Best TV Show - Drama in 1975 and was nominated again for the same award in 1978.
-Jean Marsh was nominated in 1975 and 1977 for Best TV Actress - Drama.
+For the Golden Globes, Upstairs, Downstairs won the Golden Globe Award for Best TV Show – Drama in 1975 and was nominated again for the same award in 1978.
+Jean Marsh was nominated in 1975 and 1977 for Best TV Actress – Drama.

 Alfred Shaughnessy, script editor and frequent writer, was nominated for a Primetime Emmy Award twice for the episodes "Miss Forrest" and "Another Year".
 John Hawkesworth, frequent writer and producer, was nominated for Outstanding Writing for a Drama Series for the episode "The Bolter".
 Fay Weldon won a Writers Guild of America Award for Best British TV Series Script of 1971 for "On Trial".

+In 2013, the Writers Guild of America ranked Upstairs, Downstairs at number 79 on its list of the 101 Best Written TV Series.